ben182/laravel-ab/README.md

 @endif
 ```

-Thats the most basic usage of the package.
-You don't have to initialize or start a new Instance of the Class.
+That's the most basic usage of the package.
+You don't have to initialize anything.
 The package handles everything for you if you call `isExperiment`

-Alternatively you can use a custom blade if statement
+Alternatively you can use a custom blade if statement:

 ```html
 @ab('logo-big')